The Simplest Leadership Solution to Employee Engagement

 - “In average organizations, the ratio of engaged to actively disengaged employees is 1.83:1.”

-I don’t need to tell you what that sort of disappointment does to a team environment and productivity: you know it’s not pretty.
+As a result, the manager of an employee has the greatest impact on an employee’s engagement.
+If the manager does a poor job, I do not need to tell you what that sort of disappointment does to a team environment and productivity.
+You know it is not pretty.
 And here begins the ugly routine, otherwise known as the average workplace.